 ✥ ✥ ✥

 The Sprint is planned with Product Increment(s) that create value for stakeholders.
-Adding new features increases revenue, but fixing issues does not apparently increase revenue.
+Adding new features increases value, but fixing issues does not apparently increase value.
 So there is pressure to work on new features rather than fixing issues.
 If the team has a fuzzy Definition of Done, work might be considered Done, with some pieces deferred until later.
 Likewise, if the team's commitment to Done is weak, the same thing will happen.
 The work not done yet is basically an issue that is deferred.

 In short, to defer issue fixing is to borrow against your future velocity.
 This puts the team in debt to the product in that the team owes the product work.
 We call this technical debt.
 And it gains interest over time!